“The real voyage of discovery is not to seek new landscapes but to have new eyes.” Marcel Proust

 Self-compassion is one of the most difficult things that therapy requires.

 What enables healing is not what a therapist does, says or advises.
-It is the relationship and the kind of dialogue we are able to engage in.
+It is the dialogue we are able to engage in.

-My work with others spans over 20 years and my experience itself draws on a kaleidoscopic integration of many yet related fields of expertise:
+My work with others spans over 20 years and my experience draws on a kaleidoscopic integration of different yet related fields of expertise:

 Give yourself a turn.
 Reframe your story into a new question.

 My work is neither to “fix you” nor to turn you into a “new” you.
 Everything you need is already there.
-As I practice it, therapy can only remove the obstacles that your history, trauma or loss placed in the way of your full potential.
+As I practice it, psychotherapy can only ask the questions to remove the obstacles that your history, trauma or loss have placed in your way.

 Give yourself a turn.

-I currently work with my clients on Zoom or Skype, as they are encrypted to protect confidentiality.
-Please inquire about other potential platforms.
+I currently work with my clients on Google Meet or Zoom, as they are encrypted platforms to protect confidentiality.

-I see individuals and couples in my consulting room in Christchurch and one day a week in London.
+I see individuals and couples in my consulting room in Wimborne and one day a week in London.
 Please inquire about times and availability.

 I offer 1-hour sessions where the work takes place on a forest/beach trail that uses movement and nature as the backdrop for reflection.